markusbjorklund/markusbjorklund/README.md

 ### Hi there.
 My name is Markus and this is my README 👋

-:school_satchel: I'm a student at Centria University of Applied Sciences
+:school_satchel: I'm studying IT-engineering at Centria University of Applied Sciences
-:eyeglasses: I'm learning more about React on my free time
+:office: I'm working as a layout editor
 :video_game: I'm also doing some light gaming when time allows

 If you want to know more perhaps we could have a :speech_balloon: